appdev-lessons/how-to-write-a-lesson/content.md

 The \textbf{fundamental theorem of calculus} establishes a \emph{crucial} ...
 ```

+will render as plaintext on our platform:

+---

+The \textbf{fundamental theorem of calculus} establishes a \emph{crucial} ...

+---

-will render as plaintext on our platform, until we add our required `$$` delimiters:
+, until we add our required `$$` delimiters:

 ```
 The $$\textbf{fundamental theorem of calculus}$$ establishes a $$\emph{crucial}$$ ...
 ```

-which only partially renders correctly:
+, which only partially renders:

+---

 The $$\textbf{fundamental theorem of calculus}$$ establishes a $$\emph{crucial}$$ ...

+---

 Instead, it's recommended to use standard Markdown syntax for proper rendering:

 ```
 The **fundamental theorem of calculus** establishes a _crucial_ ...
 ```

+---

 The **fundamental theorem of calculus** establishes a _crucial_ ...